jeff4/bionotes.github.io/_other/newport-2021.md

 ### Part 1 argument
 * Email reduces productivity, makes people miserable, and originated via a sort of technological determinism (example of hypothesis that introduction of horse stirrups led to superior lance-wielding knights led to creation of feudal economic/legal/political system under Charles Martel).
 * "In the moment, the ability to quickly delegate tasks or solicit feedback might seem like an act of streamlining, but...it's likely reducing productivity, requiring more time and more expenses to get the same total amount of work accomplished." (p. xviii)
+* Disruption of context switching leads to lower productivity
+* Stress from ignoring your tribe leads to constant low level anxiety.
+* "Rationally, you know that the six hundred unread messages in your inbox are not crucial, and youl remind yourself that the senders of these messages have better things to do than to wait expectantly, staring at their screens and cursing the latency of your responses.
+But a deeper part of your brain [shaped during the Paleolithic period], remains concerned by what it perceives to be neglected social obligations.
+As far as this [System 1 older neural circuitry is] concerned, members of your tribe are trying to get your attention and you're ignoring them: an event that registers as an emergency.
+The result of this constant state of unease is a low-grade background hum of anxiety that many inbox-bound knowledge workers have come to assume is unavoidable." (p. xviii - xix)

 \### Part 2 argument